Energy Management

 • Energy usage reports are sent to the CDA facilities staff to manage building systems and equipment

-Lighting upgrades to light-emitting diodes (LEDs) are now nearly complete at all roadways at O’Hare.
+Lighting upgrades to light-emitting diodes (LEDs) are now nearly complete at all roadways and around the gates at O’Hare.
 Additionally, many interior lighting upgrades are completed in the Terminals and in the Terminal Parking Garage.
-In 2018 the CDA completed a major Heating & Refrigeration Building project that involved replacing many chillers, motors, and pumps and the installation of variable frequency drives (VFDs).
-Another major project at the Heating & Refrigeration Building has now begun to replace and upgrade the heating system, which will allow for increased controls and energy efficiency at O’Hare.

 Midway International Airport